William-McGonagle/OpenBender_SDK/README.md

   - Light
     - Set brightness

+- Phone Info
+  - Vibration
+  - Battery
+  - Files
+  - Volume
+  - Camera
+  - Accelerometer
+  - Gyro Rotation

+- ARCore Support
+  - _Note: This is to eliminate the cost of using services like Vuforia or other AR tools, and it will help stop the networking problems that the competition has_
+  - (Just expose functions provided by ARCore)

 - Console (synced with client and server)
   - Log Data
   - Save Data into File